jlvargasme/jlvargasme.github.io/3-projects.md

 ## Rocket Fins

 As aerodynamic and software engineer at [Michigan Aeronautical Science Association](https://masa.engin.umich.edu/), I am working on designing and testing the rocket fins for Tangerine Space Machine.
+Being creative is a great part of this project, since I am constantly facing ambiguous problems with an unscontrained path to solutions.
+Designing the rocket fins helped me to be persistant, as I had to do more research when the simulations failed and, to learn about systems thinking, specially on how this part fits in the entire project.

 Rocket fins are aerodynamic structures intended to provide stability during flight and assure that the rocket goes straight up.
 During the design process, several factors must be taken into account: